 Periodically correspondence is emailed from NAPS Headquarters to area vice presidents, who then distribute them to branch presidents.
-Such NAPS Headquarters' correspondence usually deals with significant changes to existing postal policy, or announce a new policy of importance.
+This correspondence is also posted on the NAPS website.
+The correspondence usually deals with significant changes to existing postal policy or the announcement of a new policy of importance.
 Branch presidents must ensure such correspondence is passed on to the other branch members, including branch officers.

-See the NAPS Home Page, Members Section, Forms and Documents for forms and letters, which can be printed or downloaded to a computer file.
+See the NAPS Home Page, Members Section, Bulletin Board and Forms and Documents for this correspondence including forms and letters, which can be printed or downloaded to a computer file.
 A sample of topics are included below: